 Medicare Part D (Rx) Initial & Annual Enrollment Notes

-at the bottom of this page to help select your best plan!
+Use our Medicare Part D Enrollment Tip Sheets at the bottom of this page to help select your best plan!

 We provide information allowing you to quickly analyze the entire market and purchase your plan direct for the provider.
 We want to give you the complete view of the market rather than broker a handful of plans.
 Remember, there are penalties for not enrolling in a timely manner.
 (Penalty information) To appeal a late penalty once enrolled use Part D “Late Enrollment Penalty (LEP) Reconsideration Request Form”

 Medicare Part D enrollment is available when initially enrolling in Medicare (anytime during 3 months before, the month of, or 3 months following enrollment), during Special Enrollment Periods (like leaving qualified group coverage after age 65) and during the Annual Election Period – October 15th through December 7th for an effective date of January first.
 It’s important to review the market each year as plans change cost, deductible, copays, participating pharmacies and what drugs they cover – what worked last year may no longer be the best for you.
-This is especially important for people approaching their first open enrollment after taking Medicare Part D.

 - ”Total Drug + Premium Cost” includes premiums, deductible, copays and coinsurance for either the balance of the year (for initial enrollees only) or the upcoming year at one of the selected pharmacies.